 In April 2020, Mark Throsby, Ph.D. resigned as the Executive Vice President and Chief Scientific Officer of the Company effective July 31, 2020.
 In connection with his departure, Mr. Throsby entered into a Settlement Agreement with the Company, pursuant to which Mr. Throsby received a severance payment equal to 8 months of his annual salary and amortized bonus aggregating approximately \$0.3 million.
-Further, subject to Mr. Throsby's continued compliance with the terms and conditions of the Settlement Agreement, Mr. Throsby's unvested equity awards will continue to vest until October 31, 2020 as if Mr. Throsby had continued in full time service with the Company through such date.
+Further, subject to Mr. Throsby's continued compliance with the terms and conditions of the Settlement Agreement, Mr. Throsby's unvested equity awards continued to vest until October 31, 2020 as if Mr. Throsby had continued in full time service with the Company through such date.
 The post-termination exercise period of Mr. Throsby's options was extended to March 31, 2021.
-The Company incrementally recognized \$0.1 million in respect of the severance payment and a net reversal of \$0.4 million of stock-based compensation expense in respect of share-based payments in research and development expense in the consolidated statement of operations for the nine months ended September 30, 2020.
+The Company incrementally recognized \$0.1 million in respect of the severance payment and a net reversal of \$0.4 million of stock-based compensation expense in respect of share-based payments in research and development expense in the consolidated statement of operations in the prior year.